Marvisak/altv-python-module/docs/articles/intro.md

 If you don't need alt:V API in your file you don't have to import it, but most of the thing module does are only usable through this import, so without it, you are going to write plain Python.

-Your IDE won't show you any typehints for the alt module, if you want to have them, you can find info about them and much more at [General Recommendations](general-recommendations.md) chapter
+Your IDE won't show you any typehints for the alt module, if you want to have them, you can find info about them and much more at [Additional Information](additional-information.md) article

 ## Log into the console